Rob Urbinati

 Rob Urbinati (born August 12, 1952) is a freelance playwright, screenwriter, book author and theater director based in New York City.
 He is the Director of New Play Development at Queens Theatre.

 Background and education

 Rob Urbinati was born in Framingham, Massachusetts and currently resides in New York City.
-He received a BA from the University of Massachusetts, an MA from the University of Nebraska Omaha and in 1994 was awarded a PhD in theatre arts from the University of Oregon College of Arts and Sciences.
+He completed a BAat the University of Massachusetts, an MA at the University of Nebraska Omaha and a PhD (theatre arts) at the University of Oregon College of Arts and Sciences.

 Career overview

 Plays written by Rob Urbinati include an adaptation of August Strindberg's 1888 play Miss Julie, Miss Julie in Hollywood (1993), produced in Seattle at Northwest Actors Studio in 1994, starring Heidi Schreck; Hazelwood Jr. High (1996), about the Murder of Shanda Sharer, which premiered at The New Group and starred Chloë Sevigny; Cruel and Barbarous Treatment (1999) based on the 1939 Mary McCarthy short story, at Gloucester Stage Company; Karaoke Night at the Suicide Shack (2002) and The Queen Bees (formerly named Shangri-La) (2006) at Queens Theatre; Rebel Voices (2006), an adaptation of Howard Zinn and Anthony Arnove's Voices of a People's History of the United States at Culture Project with a rotating cast including Staceyann Chin, Steve Earle, Danny Glover, Lenelle Moïse, Rich Robinson, Lili Taylor, and Wallace Shawn; Murder on West Moon Street (2006) which was based on Lord Arthur Savile's Crime, an Oscar Wilde short story and Cole Porter’s Nymph Errant (2001) produced by the Prospect Theatre Company; UMW: University of Mostly Whites (2012) commissioned and produced by Linfield College;